PraSiR-AF/Solana/README.md

 # Solana

-01/01/2022 : Create an airdrop program with Solana web3.js
+01/01/2022 : Created an airdrop program with Solana web3.js - see index.js